Miss Kittin: 1998–2003: The Hacker, First Album and Or

 The first records she bought for DJing were Richie Hawtin's Fuse and Robert Hood's The Protein Valve.
 It took her three months to earn enough money at her job as a supermarket cashier to buy a secondhand pair of Technics decks, both of which she still uses.
 In 1997, she met DJ Hell in Marseille, who wanted her to record for his International DJ Gigolo label.
 In 1998, she presented him with the EP Champagne that she recorded with The Hacker.
 Champagne included tracks such as "1982" and "Frank Sinatra", which became anthems of the electroclash scene and underground hits in Europe.
 It further included a cover of the song "Dirty Talk" by Klein + M.B.O.
 In 1999, the duo released the EP Intimités, which included a cover of the Eurythmics' "Sweet Dreams (Are Made of This)".

 Miss Kittin & The Hacker released First Album in 2001.
 First Album received positive reviews from contemporary critics; according to the music review aggregation of Metacritic, it garnered an average score of 68/100.
 The album was listed on several Best Albums of the Decade lists.
 Despite not charting, the album sold over 50,000 copies worldwide.
 Slant Magazine placed "Frank Sinatra" at number eighty-six on its 100 Greatest Dance Songs list.
 Other songs on the album include "Stock Exchange" and "The Beach".

 While touring with The Hacker in support of their debut album, Miss Kittin met Felix da Housecat at a Swiss festival.
 The next day, Kittin and Felix composed "Silver Screen Shower Scene" and "Madame Hollywood" in a friend's small studio in Geneva.
 She also cowrote and was featured on the songs "Voicemail" and "What Does It Feel Like?" from Felix da Housecat's album Kittenz and Thee Glitz.
 The album received positive reviews from contemporary critics, garnering an average score of 78/100 on the music review aggregation of Metacritic.
 "Silver Screen Shower Scene" became one of the first electroclash songs to reach the UK Top 40, peaking at number thirty-nine.
 "Madame Hollywood" peaked at number nineteen on the Canadian Singles Chart.
-In 2001, Sven Väth featured Miss Kittin on his single "Je t'aime... moi non-plus", a cover of the Serge Gainsbourg song of the same name.
+In 2001, Sven Väth featured Miss Kittin on a cover of "Je t'aime... moi non-plus", the Serge Gainsbourg song.
 After shooting the music video for "Je t'aime... moi non-plus", Miss Kittin decided to move to Berlin and take a job as an A&R consultant at Mute Records Germany.